 The Department of Medical Technology offers a four-year curriculum leading to the baccalaureate degree.
-The program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences and the Committee on Allied Health Education and Accreditation of the American Medical Association.
+The program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences.

 Requirements for admission are the same as the general University requirements, with the addition that applicants must have taken high school biology and chemistry; physics is highly recommended.